RazerBR753/OptScaller-RTX-20-30-40-Updated-and-ALL-DLL/README.md

 NVIDIA Streamline: 2.14
 MFG Support: ✅ Supported
 DLSS Enabler: ✅ Supported
-Functions: ✅ All Functions Supported
+Feature Support: ✅ Full Support

-⚠️ Disclaimer: This is an unofficial community MOD.
-It is independently developed and is not affiliated with, endorsed by, sponsored by, or officially connected to NVIDIA, the original developers, publishers, or other rights holders.
+⚠️ Disclaimer: OPT V12 is an unofficial, independently developed community MOD.
+It is not affiliated with, endorsed by, sponsored by, or officially connected to NVIDIA, game developers, publishers, or other rights holders.

+⚠️ Compatibility Notice: Feature availability and performance may vary depending on the game, GPU, drivers, operating system, and system configuration.